Gloria Peritore

-Gloria Peritore (born 29 November 1988) is an Italian kickboxer and mixed martial artist.
+Gloria Peritore (born 29 November 1988) is an Italian kickboxer, boxer and mixed martial artist.
 She is the current ISKA World Flyweight Kickboxing and Oriental Rules champion.
-As of October 2022, she is ranked as the tenth best pound-for-pound women's kickboxer in the world by Beyond Kick.
+In October 2022, she was ranked as the tenth best pound-for-pound women's kickboxer in the world by Beyond Kick.

 Mixed martial arts career

 Peritore made her mixed martial arts debut against Claudia Archir at Luctor Cage Fight - Luctor 2017 on 8 July 2017.
 She won the fight by a first-round submission.

 Peritore faced Giulia Chinello at Fight1 - Iron Fighter 20 on 10 November 2018, fifteen months after her previous fight.
 She lost the bout by a first-round technical knockout.

 Kickboxing career

 Early career

 Peritore made her professional debut in early 2013.
 She amassed an 8-0 record during the next two years, most notably beating Marzia Vadalà by unanimous decision twice.

 Her undefeated streak earned Peritore the chance to challenge the ISKA European Full Contact Kickboxing Flyweight champion Lizzie Largillière at La Nuit de l'Impact on 16 May 2015.
 She lost the fight by split decision.